-Building from the Introductory course’s focus on a strong foundation of phonological awareness and decoding and spelling of single syllable words, the Intermediate Workshop focuses on multi-syllable word analysis.
-First, there is a thorough review of Introductory concepts and and opportunnity to celebrate and problem solve implemtation of introductory methods and procedures.
-Next, we review the Sound and Meaning strategies for breaking apart words covered in the WFR Intro course.
+Building from the Introductory Course’s focus on a strong foundation of phonological awareness and decoding and spelling of single syllable words, the Intermediate Course focuses on multi-syllable word analysis.
+First, there is a thorough review of Introductory concepts and an opportunity to celebrate and problem solve implementation of introductory methods and procedures.
+Next, we review the Sound and Meaning strategies for breaking apart words covered in the Introductory Course.
 Then participants learn a powerful letter focused strategy to break longer words apart, learn strategies to negotiate the choices of common multi-syllable spelling patterns, and do a deep exploration into the meanings of the most common Anglo Saxon Word parts, including learning the Adapted American for the meanings of the most common prefixes and suffixes.

-Optional: One credit through Seattle University Professional Development program EPDLA 900 for $50 a credit or 10 Washington State clock hours at $3 per clock hour.
-Credits earned may apply towards Washington State teacher certification and for advancement on the salary scale.
+Optional: One credit through Seattle University Professional Development program EPDLA 900 for $59 per credit or 10 Washington State clock hours at $3 per clock hour.
+Clock hours earned may apply towards Washington State teacher certification and for advancement on the salary scale.